|Launch Date:||April 18, 2017|

 About the Mission

-The OA-7 mission is targeted to launch no earlier than March 27 from Space Launch Complex 41 at Cape Canaveral Air Force Station in Florida.
+The OA-7 mission is targeted to launch on April 18, 2017 from Space Launch Complex 41 at Cape Canaveral Air Force Station in Florida.
 Orbital ATK will launch Cygnus atop a United Launch Alliance (ULA) Atlas V rocket for delivery of essential crew supplies, equipment and scientific experiments to astronauts aboard the International Space Station.
+We responded to NASA’s needs for enhanced schedule assurance for cargo deliveries and maximum capacity of critical supplies to the space station in 2017 by once again partnering with ULA to launch Cygnus aboard an Atlas V for the OA-7 mission.
+For the first time ever, viewers will be able to watch a live 360-degree stream of the launch.
+The broadcast will begin 10 minutes prior to liftoff on the NASA Television YouTube channel.
+More information available here.

 Cygnus will carry the SAFFIRE-3 space combustion experiment from NASA’s Glenn Research Center that will intentionally burn a single large sample of material to study flame development in space.
 Cygnus will also carry the Reentry Data Collection (RED-Data-2) flight recorder to provide crucial data about the extreme conditions a spacecraft encounters during atmospheric reentry.